 Participants learn techniques to enhance food’s natural flavor, while preserving its nutritive value as much as possible through various cooking methods, which is vital to our health.
 The class teaches tips and techniques for healthier and safer cooking.
 Participants have the added benefit of learning that cooking is fun!

 This 4-week class meets once per week for 1.5 hours.
 The sessions will enrich not only your diet, but also your life.

 Due to COVID-19, Cooking for a Change is not currently taking place as scheduled.

 Don’t automatically add salt to your food – taste it first.

 Enhance Fitness is a free weekly low impact aerobic exercise class for adults.
-We meet on every Monday, Wednesday and Friday from 11:00 am to 12:00 pm at Second Grace United Methodist Church.
-Enhance Fitness is perfect for all fitness levels and allows you to move at your own pace.
+The class is perfect for all fitness levels and allows you to move at your own pace!

 11:00 am to 12:00 pm